William Bonin: 1983–1996: Death row

 In his years on death row, Bonin undertook painting and writing.
 He wrote a series of short stories called Doing Time: Stories from the Mind of a Death Row Prisoner.
-He became close friends with convicted murderers Lawrence Bittaker, Randy Kraft (who shared the nickname "Freeway Killer"), Douglas Clark, and Jimmy Lee Smith.
+He became close friends with convicted murderers Douglas Clark, Jimmy Lee Smith, Lawrence Bittaker, and Randy Kraft (who shared the nickname "Freeway Killer").
 He also corresponded with numerous individuals, including the mothers of some of his victims.
 To the mothers, he never expressed regret or remorse over the murders, purposefully withholding information his victims' families sought, and seemingly deriving pleasure from their discontent.
 Bonin once informed the mother of Sean King that her son had been his favorite victim as "he was such a screamer".
 (Note: King's mother, Lavada Gifford, had first wrote to Bonin in 1989, having read of his becoming a born-again Christian.)
 Bonin told both his defense attorneys and several people with whom he corresponded that Butts had been the actual ringleader behind the murders, and that he had simply been Butts' accomplice.
 (Note: On one occasion, Bonin claimed Butts had suggested to him the two should embark on a spree of murder in order that Butts would incorporate aspects of these murders into his Dungeons & Dragons game with another man.)
-These claims would be disputed Stirling Norris, the prosecutor at Bonin's Los Angeles County murder trial, who said before Bonin's execution: "He was the leader, and he chose weak people he could use."
+These claims would be disputed by Stirling Norris, the prosecutor at Bonin's Los Angeles County murder trial, who said that Bonin "was the leader, and he chose weak people he could use."

-Bonin was scheduled to be executed by lethal injection in 1992, following the execution of Robert Alton Harris (the first inmate California had executed since 1967).
-Harris had exhibited evident symptoms of discomfort, including convulsions, for up to four minutes throughout his 15 minutes in the gas chamber.
-As such, the state of California opted to use lethal injection as an alternate execution method, branding the gas chamber as "cruel and unusual".
+Instead of a gas chamber, Bonin was scheduled to be executed by lethal injection in 1992, the first such execution in California.
+The state had recently decided to use injections for executions, after Robert Alton Harris' death via gas chamber—the state's first execution in decades—was found to be a "cruel and unusual punishment" for crimes, which are prohibited by the Constitution's Eighth Amendment.